 These are indicators which provide a wider context to help understand the objective, but over which land-use planning policies have a minor influence.
 Such indicators are much more likely to be influenced by other non-planning factors than by planning factors alone.
 For example, under objective 1 "To promote a strong and stable economy and prosperity for the benefit of all the District's inhabitants", the indicators "unemployment in Warwick District" and "unemployment as a % of national unemployment rates" are both contextual indicators.
-Both are clearly indicators of a strong and stable economic and other pressures than by planning policy.
+Both are clearly indicators of a strong and stable economy, however both are likely to be influenced much more by wider economic and other pressures than by planning policy.
 That is not to say that planning policies would be of no relevance to such a contextual indicator, only that any influence is likely to be constrained by wider factors, outside of the control of the Council as a local planning authority.

 3.6 Clearly, there is some overlap between these definitions, particularly between Indicators reflecting planning policy to some degree and contextual indicators.
 Nevertheless, the distinction is considered to be helpful to help make clear that planning policies alone cannot always address the objectives of the Sustainability Appraisal.
-The Government Office for the West Midlands in particular has asked local planning authorities to include contextual indicators in Annual Monitoring Reports.
+The Government Office for the West Midlands in particular has asked local planning authorities to include contextual indictors in Annual Monitoring Reports.